Edwin van der Sar: Ex-Manchester United goalkeeper in intensive care with bleeding around his brain

-Ex-Manchester United goalkeeper Edwin van der Sar is in intensive care after suffering bleeding around his brain; his former club Ajax confirmed the 52-year-old is in a stable condition in hospital; Van der Sar spent six years at Man Utd where he won the Premier League and Champions League
+Ex-Manchester United goalkeeper Edwin van der Sar remains in intensive care after suffering bleeding around his brain; his former club Ajax said his condition is "stable but still concerning"; Van der Sar, 52, spent six years at Man Utd where he won the Premier League and Champions League

-Former Manchester United goalkeeper Edwin van der Sar is in intensive care after suffering bleeding around his brain.
+Former Netherlands and Manchester United goalkeeper Edwin van der Sar's condition remains stable but "still concerning" after suffering bleeding around his brain.

-The 52-year-old is in a stable condition in hospital, his former club Ajax have announced.
+The 52-year-old was admitted to intensive care on Friday and his family have expressed their gratitude for the messages of support they have received.

-An Ajax statement on Twitter said: "On Friday, Edwin van der Sar has had a bleeding around his brain.
-He's currently in hospital in the intensive care unit and is in a stable condition.
+"Edwin van der Sar will remain in intensive care for the time being," said a statement by Ajax, where the Dutchman was chief executive until the end of last season.

 Fulham, with whom Van der Sar spent four years before joining United, tweeted: "Everyone at Fulham Football Club wishes Edwin a speedy recovery.
 We're thinking of you."